agentd00nut/midjourney-graph/README.md

 ## Features

-- [] "list" view; start with just listing the previous jobs prompts; optionally with the job buttons; maybe show jobs image on hover?
 - [x] Imagine prompt input
-- [] Prompt input from files
 - [x] Prompt "mixing", prompts from the left file, permutate with modifiers in right file.
-- [] "Job" / "pattern" system...
-"All prompt nodes with <10 predecessors, re-run."
-"All prompt nodes with >=10 predecessors, ensure they have run a v1,v2,v3,v4 job."...
-Ideally this would be a kind of query language syntax
 - [x] Max-upscale button (unsure how to know if available)
 - [x] **Option to automatically move to `/fast` mode when issuing a "max upscale" command while in `/relax` state.**
 - [x] Fast / Relax buttons + show current state.